julelang/manual/src/std/net.md

 `fn Write(mut self, buf: []byte)!: int`\
 Writes bytes to connection and returns writed byte count.
 The number of bytes written can never exceed the length of the buffer.
 All exceptionals are error code of implementation.

+`fn SetReadTimeout(mut self, timeout: time::DurInt)!`\
+Sets read timeout for connection.
+Timeout precision is microseconds.
+If the timeout is below one microsecond it will be accepted as zero.
+The zero timeout, clears current timeout if exist.
+All exceptionals are error code of implementation.

+`fn SetWriteTimeout(mut self, timeout: time::DurInt)!`\
+Sets write timeout for connection.
+Timeout precision is microseconds.
+If the timeout is below one microsecond it will be accepted as zero.
+The zero timeout, clears current timeout if exist.
+All exceptionals are error code of implementation.

 `fn Network(self): Network`\
 Returns network name which is connected.
 If connection closed, returns Network.Tcp as a general network.